Yvonne Sun, Class of 2006

 Choosing a Path

 Yvonne recognized her aptitude for math and science early in life and earned undergraduate degrees in biotechnology and biology.
-Pursuing a career in biotechnology, Yvonne held positions of increasing responsibility at several Massachusetts firms before taking on her current role as Senior Quality Assurance Manager at Ziopharm Oncology.
+Pursuing a career in biotechnology, Yvonne held positions of increasing responsibility at several Massachusetts firms before taking on her role as Associate Director/Quality Assurance Manager, CMC – Cell and Gene Therapy at Ziopharm Oncology.

 Ziopharm’s research and development projects focus on developing new gene and cell therapies that harness the power of the body’s immune system to fight blood cancers and solid tumors.
 These immunotherapies stimulate immune system cells to locate, target, and destroy foreign cells in the body.